 1. An important role for the GM is to communicate information to all employees about LTD priorities, plans and major activities.
 How effective is Mark Pangborn in this type of communication to you as an employee?

 What does he do well in this regard?

 What could he do better?

 2. If you have questions or concerns about LTD, how comfortable are you in approaching Mark Pangborn to ask your question or express your concern?

-Comments:

 What could Mark do to be more approachable?

 3. How responsive is Mark Pangborn to questions, concerns, or information that you have shared with him?

-Comments:

-and LTD operations.
+4. It is important that the general manager is knowledgeable about public transit and LTD operations.
 In your opinion, how knowledgeable is Mark Pangborn about public transit and LTD?

-Comments: 5.
-How knowledgeable is Mark Pangborn about the work you do at LTD?
-Comments: 6.
-One employee might define effective leadership a little differently than the next, but everyone knows good leadership when they see it.
+5. How knowledgeable is Mark Pangborn about the work you do at LTD?

+6. One employee might define effective leadership a little differently than the next, but everyone knows good leadership when they see it.
 In your opinion, how effective has Mark Pangborn been in the last 10 months as the general manager providing leadership to LTD?

-Comments: What does Mark Pangborn do well as general manager?
+What does Mark Pangborn do well as general manager?

 What could Mark Pangborn improve on to be a better general manager?

 9. What additional feedback would you like to provide to the LTD Board of Directors regarding the general manager's performance during the past year?